chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 1. Match the first 2 stocks at price $150
 2. Match the next 2 stocks at price $160, so you can see in the table, the `Matched` show the later match, the `Ask` column price $150 sell all 2 stocks it has,  price $160 sell 2 stocks it have, so only has 1 stock left in the order.

-In the `stockMatchingService.js` file, we implement the matching logic for each kind of orders base on what we have discussed above.
+In the `stockMatchingService.js` file, we implement the matching logic for each kind of orders base on what we have discussed above:

 ```javascript
 // For market order (Market Buy and Market Sell)